timgluz/versioneye-core/README.md

 ## Start the backend services for VersionEye

-This project contains a [docker-compose.yml](docker-compose.yml) file which describes the backend systems of VersionEye.
-You can start the backend systems like this:
+This project contains a [docker-compose.yml](docker-compose.yml) file which describes the backend services of VersionEye.
+You can start the backend services like this:

 ```
 docker-compose up -d